dsj320/DeepfakesAdvTrack-Spring2025/README.md

 Teaching Assistant (TA): Zheling Meng, Ph.D.
 Candidate, Institute of Automation CAS, mengzheling2023@ia.ac.cn

 *If you encounter any issue, feel free to raise an issue in this repo or contact with the TA.*
+*If you feel it a good repo, star it!*

 # 📣 News
 - **[2025-04-04]** New!
 DeepfakesAdvTrack has been released!
 Let's try it!